QuantEcon/python_lecture_sandpit/source/rst/BCG_complete_mkts.rst

 Please note the role of the assumption of complete markets in Arrow securities in substantiating these claims.

-In a subsequent notebook, we will assume that markets are (very) incomplete – we’ll shut down markets in all Arrow securities.
+In a subsequent lecture, we will assume that markets are (very) incomplete – we’ll shut down markets in all Arrow securities.

 That will pull the rug from underneath the Modigliani-Miller theorem.